Multiple Branches and CLRA: Should Each Be Seen as Separate Establishments?

 Shailesh Parikh_HR Pro

-I would like to draw your attention to the definition of “establishment” in section 2( e ) (ii) where it is mentioned that (ii) any place where any industries, trade, business, manufacture or occupation is carried on
+I would like to draw your attention to the definition of "establishment" in section 2(e)(ii), where it is mentioned that (ii) any place where any industries, trade, business, manufacture, or occupation is carried on.

-Shailesh Parikh
+Regards, Shailesh Parikh

 PradeepN1973

-Is there any court case or verdict available which firmly establish this view?
-I am getting a contra view from some interested parties who maintain that CLRA will be applicable.
+Thank you very much, Shailesh!
+This means the organization will not be treated as 'Principal Employer'.
+Is there any court case or verdict available which firmly establishes this view?
+I am receiving a contrasting view from some interested parties who maintain that CLRA will be applicable.

 Shailesh Parikh_HR Pro

-Shailesh Parikh
+Regards, Shailesh Parikh

 Vadodara